phcurado/treeprit/README.md

 # Treeprit

 Treeprit helps you run sequentially commands that may or may not fail during the process.
-Here is an example:

 ```Elixir
 defmodule MyApp.Commands do